How to Add User to Sudoers in Ubuntu

 sudo is a command-line program that allows trusted users to execute commands as root or another user.

-We will show you two ways to grant sudo privileges to a user.
-The first one is to add the user to the sudoers file.
-This file contains information that controls which users and groups are granted with sudo privileges as well as the level of the privileges.
+In this article we’ll show you two ways to grant sudo privileges to a user.
+The first one is to add the user to the sudoers file .
+This file contains information that controls which users and groups are granted with sudo privileges, as well as the level of the privileges.

 The second option is to add the user to the sudo group specified in the